-- Similarly, the server extracts a key for its outbound communication and sends the appropriate ID to the client in a response message. - When the client receives these messages, it uses the ID to extract the key for its inbound interface. - Finally, after digesting the generated secret using the agreed-upon hash function, a classical key is generated.
+- Firstly, the node on the client side extracts a key for its outbound communication from the QKD systems.
+It can use a standard API or interface (e.g. [21]) or proprietary ones (as in [22]). - Then, in this example, the client sends the keyID (and potentially an initialization vector ID) to the server. - The server extracts the IDs and uses them to obtain the key for its inbound channel. - Similarly, the server extracts a key for its outbound communication and sends the appropriate ID to the client in a response message. - When the client receives these messages, it uses the ID to extract the key for its inbound interface. - Finally, after digesting the generated secret using the agreed hash function, a classical key is generated.
 Both keys are combined via XOR (addition module 2) to be used together to secure the channel, providing hybrid quantum-classical security.